chrisbouchard/braillegraph/README.md

 Someone on reddit posted a screenshot of their xmobar setup, which used braille characters to show the loads of their four processor cores, as well as several other metrics.
 I was impressed that you could fit so much data into a single line.
 I immediately set out to implement braille bar graphs for myself.

+The characters this script outputs are in the Unicode Braille Patterns section, code points 0x2800 through 0x28FF.
+Not all fonts support these characters, so if you can't see the examples below check your font settings.

 Installation
 ------------
 This package is hosted on PyPI, so installation should be as simple as